hlorus/CAD_Sketcher/README.md

 ![GitHub issues by-label](<https://img.shields.io/github/issues/hlorus/CAD_Sketcher/feature request>)
 ![GitHub issues by-label](https://img.shields.io/github/issues/hlorus/CAD_Sketcher/bug)

-Constraint-based sketcher addon for [Blender](https://www.blender.org/) that allows to create precise 2d shapes by defining a set of geometric constraints like tangent, distance, angle, equal and more.
+Constraint-based sketcher extension for [Blender](https://www.blender.org/) that allows to create precise 2d shapes by defining a set of geometric constraints like tangent, distance, angle, equal and more.
 Sketches stay editable and support a fully non-destructive workflow.

-> :warning: **Experimental addon:** This is still work in progress, don't use it on production files without a backup.
+> :warning: **Experimental extension:** This is still work in progress, don't use it on production files without a backup.

 Minimum version: Blender 4.2

-## More than just an addon learn more: [CADsketcher.com](http://cadsketcher.com/)
+## More than just an extension learn more: [CADsketcher.com](http://cadsketcher.com/)

 ## Links: